 In London, Wilde met Constance Lloyd, whose father, Horace, was Queen's Counsel.
 Wilde married Constance in May of 1884.
-They would have two sons.
-Although a married father of two, Wilde was a bisexual who preferred men.
+They had two sons.
+Although a married father of two, Wilde was bisexual and preferred men.

 Biographer Neil McKenna theorized that Wilde became aware of his homosexuality at sixteen, when he experienced his first kiss with another boy.
 For a time, unhappy with his sexual orientation, he sought out female companionship, hoping that marriage would "cure" him.
 It didn't.

 Wilde subsequently developed an interest in gay philosophy and law reform.
-Homosexuality was not only held in great contempt by Victorian society, it was also illegal under British law and punishable by imprisonment.
+Homosexuality was not only held in great contempt by Victorian society, it was also illegal under British law - a crime punishable by imprisonment.

 So, Wilde and some like-minded individuals formed a secret society called the Order of Chaeronea, which was dedicated to gay activism.
 In the summer of 1891, Wilde met Lord Alfred Douglas, a young undergraduate student and poet known as Bosie to his friends.

 His father, John Sholto Douglas, the 9th Marquess of Queensberry, was a brutal, hateful man who abhorred his son.
 He believed that the boy had been corrupted beyond repair by older homosexuals.

 Bosie, who would become famous for his poem Two Loves, wherein he described homosexuality as "the love that dare not speak its name," was first Wilde's close friend, then his lover.
 They lived together openly in various places.
 Their relationship would lead to Wilde's downfall.